rsdoiel/antenna/archives/2025/socal_north_2025.23.md

 ---

-## Protecting your home from disaster might not help you get insurance
+## Here's how climate change is affecting your home insurance

 date: 2025-06-12, updated: 2025-06-12, from: The LAist